nperraud/demo-inception/README.md

    * openCV (cannot be install with pip or conda, need to be installed externally, using homebrew for instance)

-On mac, if you install opencv using homebrew, you may need to link manually openCV
+On mac, if you install opencv using homebrew and virtual environnement, you may need to manually link openCV

 Execution
 ---------